 Children diagnosed with any type of motor delay including conditions such as; Down Syndrome, Cerebral palsy, global developmental delay, hypotonia, chromosomal abnormalities/genetic disorders, spinal cord lesions or acquired brain injury may benefit from this form of therapy.
 Children at risk, such as those who are born prematurely can also benefit from this therapy due to the strong neuroplastic changes that this treatment stimulates within the developing brain.

-1. Gross motor skills – improving gross motor skills of children from birth by developing automatic motor movement.
+1. Gross motor skills – Improving gross motor skills of children from birth by developing automatic motor movement.
 (Promotes Neurological Maturity )

-3. Alignment and Postural Control - all exercises focus on optimal anatomical alignment and stimulate postural control and verticality.
+3. Alignment and Postural Control - All exercises focus on optimal anatomical alignment and stimulate postural control and verticality.

-4. Range of Motion - muscle and joint range of motion is achieved by movement (Dynamically).
+4. Range of Motion - Muscle and joint range of motion is achieved by movement (Dynamical and functional stretching).

-6. Functional movements – improving actions and skills that lead to attaining milestones such as rolling, sitting, standing, walking
+6. Functional movements – Improving actions and skills that lead to attaining milestones such as rolling, sitting, standing, and walking.